Increase 3 times your chances of landing an offer Register ×

 • The paradigm interview shoe is a black leather, toecap "Oxford", but as long as it is black, well polished and "normal"/conservative, you will be fine.

-• No boots, no square toes, no pointy toes, no monk straps, no suede, no snakeskin, no patent, no loafers.
-Certainly, finance types should leave the Gucci deal sleds at home...
+• Otherwise, no boots, no square toes, no pointy toes, no monk straps, no suede, no snakeskin, no patent, no Gucci horsebit loafers...

 • Whichever shoes you wear, make sure they are clean.
-Learn how to polish shoes properly, using black shoe polish rather than the "neutral" creams etc that are sometimes used, but which never give great results.
-This will make your shoes look significantly better and, as a bonus, they'll also last longer.
+Learn how to polish shoes properly, using black shoe polish rather than the "neutral" creams etc that are sometimes used, but that never give great results.
+This will make your shoes look significantly better and, as a bonus, they'll also last longer when you start the job.

 Socks